kimjongjhun/girpy-old/README.md

-# girpy
+# girpy-old

-Rewrite of Girpy from AngularJs to React
+old, rewriting. keeping to look back on.